Are you considering terracotta clay tiles for your next flooring project?

 getting the best value without compromising quality

 How much should you pay for terracotta flooring?
 That’s a loaded question!
-It depends on who’s selling!
-Here’s a quick peek into some of our products in our Mexican tile samples store.
+It depends on who’s selling it!
+Here’s a quick peek at some of our products in our Mexican tile samples store.

-Generally, terracotta floor tile is known to be an affordable option for all styles of homes.
-We ship a lot of Saltillo tiles around the world to luxury homes.
-I know our most affluent customers are happily satisfied with our prices for our tile.
-Our Saltillo tile prices range (usually) from $2.50 – $6.00 per square foot depending on the terracotta pattern.
-There are some lower prices and more expensive items, of course.
+Terracotta floor tile is generally an affordable option for all styles of homes.
+We ship many Saltillo tiles around the world to luxury homes.
+I know our most affluent customers are happily satisfied with our prices for our handmade terracotta tile.
+Our Saltillo tile prices range (usually) from $3.00 – $12.00 per square foot, depending on the terracotta pattern.
+Of course, there are some lower prices and more expensive items.

-But also, where you purchase your terracotta tile matters for budgeting.
+However, where you purchase your terracotta tile also matters for budgeting.
 Because clay is found worldwide, paying the higher price tags of shipping tiles internationally doesn’t make sense.
-Italian and Spanish terracotta tile is equally beautiful as Saltillo tiles, but shipping to the United States from Europe versus Mexico doesn’t make sense if you’re looking for value.
-Most homeowners in the US looking for terracotta flooring buy Mexican Saltillo tile.
+Italian and Spanish terracotta tile is as beautiful as Saltillo tiles, but shipping to the United States from Europe versus Mexico doesn’t make sense if you want value.
+Most homeowners in the US looking for terracotta flooring buy Mexican Saltillo tile, but for those in countries like Spain and Italy, purchasing locally sourced terracotta tiles can be a more cost-effective option.

-I’d also like to point out that most retail brick-and-mortar flooring stores do not stock large supplies of tiles.
-So to get the best value for your project, shop around, and don’t be afraid to source an online supplier.
-Verifying that any online supplier is based in the US is recommended since dealing with import duties, and customs processing is complicated and expensive.
+I’d also like to point out that most retail brick-and-mortar flooring stores do not stock ample tile supplies.
+So, to get the best value for your project, shop around, and don’t be afraid to source an online supplier.
+Verifying that any online supplier is based in the US is recommended since dealing with import duties and customs processing is complicated and expensive.

 For example, we are the largest manufacturer of Saltillo flooring in Mexico.
 Still, our business is home-based near Austin, Texas, and we only ship our tile from our Texas warehouse.
 Our clients never have to worry about business companies in a foreign country; we are held to US business practices.
 Our Complete Guide to Terracotta Tile has more information.